Click on your business type in the menu bar below to find specific insurance and funding information for you

 We would be very interested to hear your views on this.
 Do you agree, disagree – or is there something we are missing to consider?

 Temple offers straightforward, affordable disbursement funding that enables your client to make a claim without having to pay expenses along the way.
 It provides your law firm with a solution to the significant cash flow burden that comes with clinical negligence litigation.
 It is available at no extra cost to your law firm and there are no set-up fees for the client.
-The interest rate is competitive – at just 10% per annum.
+For the latest competitive rates, please contact Temple.
+There is a transaction fee of £75 per drawdown.

 Matthew Best Cert CII